anohjr/workshop-js-fullstack-jwt/README.md

 2. Create a file named `fileUpload.js`into your middlewares folder and import `multer` & `path` package from your node_modules

-3. Create a `storage` constant whose value is the return of the `diskStorage` method:
+3. Create a `storage` constant whose value is the return of the `multer.diskStorage` method:
 (the diskStorage method takes an object as a parameter which contains 2 options {destination, filename}: the destination option allows us to specify the access path to the folder in which the files will be stored and filename allows us to rename the file before store it)
   - 3.1 the option destination and filename have the value of a function structured as follows:
   ```js